‘Relentless’ Specialist Enforcement Unit officers mark first year anniversary

 In the case of an emergency, crime in action or where there is a threat to life always call 999.

-As always, our teams have been out and about in the community.
-You may have seen them at some of the following places;
+As always, our teams have been out and about across Rother, you may have seen them at some of the following places;

-To read the newsletter visit our website here.
-Neighbourhood Watch
+To read the update, please visit our website here.
+Action Fraud - Scam and Fraud Reminder

-We work closely with the local Neighbourhood Watch Scheme.
+We work closely with the local Rother Neighbourhood Watch Scheme.

-To find out more about the local scheme, and for information on how to join, visit the Hastings and St Leonards Neighbourhood Watch website.
+To find out more about your local scheme and for more information on how to join, visit the Rother Neighbourhood Watch website.

 If you have any information about any incident in this message please contact us online, or call 101 quoting the reference number provided.

 Alternatively, you can contact the independent charity Crime Stoppers anonymously, on 0800 555 111, or online here.